Degenerative Disc Disease (spondylosis)

-What is spondylosis (degenerative disc disease)?
+What is degenerative disc disease?

 When degenerative disc disease progresses

-Degeneration of the disc tissue makes the disc more susceptible to herniation and can cause local pain in the affected area.
-Disc degeneration can occur at any level of the spine, possibly causing pain in the affected area and radiating pain along the nerves emerging from the spinal canal.
+Degeneration of disc tissue makes a disc more susceptible to herniation and can cause local pain in the affected area.
+Disc degeneration can occur at the cervical, thoracic and lumbar levels of the spine, possibly causing pain within the damaged disc itself and radiating pain along the nerves emerging from the spinal canal.